-Linda D. Vagnetti’s collection of Ralphy tales is set to release in July 2017.
+Linda D. Vagnetti’s collection of Ralphy tales is now available everywhere.

 Meet The Awesome Trio: Ralphy, the curious kid that manages to save the day often and is all too familiar with getting grounded.
 Jabber, a science geek that likes to invent things in his own laboratory, and LeBean, who is brave enough to be their friend and try new things.

 In The Adventures of Ralphy and the Awesome Trio, the boys experience fifteen exciting and sometimes terrifying adventures, from making new friends, school field trip gone awry, to all kinds of summertime shenanigans.

 With fishing trips, family vacations, boat races, and baseball games, this awesome trio learns valuable lessons, and have an amazing time along the way.